 Objections and applications for review

-If you disagree with a decision of the BIG-register about your international qualification you can file an objection.
-When you do not agree with the decision on your objection, you can apply to the courts for judicial review.
+If you disagree with the decision on your application, you can file an objection.
+Do this within 6 weeks of the date stated at the top of the decision, otherwise your objection cannot be processed.
+If you do not agree with the decision on your objection, you can appeal to the court.

 If you have any questions about an official decision, please contact the BIG information line.
 Always mention the reference number on your letter.

 Send your objection within 6 weeks of the date that is stated at the top of the letter that holds the decision.
 In your objection you should put your name and address, and the date and reference number of the letter (in the top right margin).
 Say why you do not agree with the decision.
 Remember to sign and date your objection.

 Ministerie van Volksgezondheid, Welzijn en Sport

 What happens with your objection?